Bishop's Water Distillery: History

 In 1827, a whiskey distillery was established on what is now Distillery Road, Wexford by a consortium of businessmen.
 The consortium which traded under "Devereux, Harvey, and Co., Distillers", comprised a number of local businessmen, including Nicholas Devereux, his father John Devereux, and Maurice Crosbie Harvey.
 John Devereux had previously operated a small distillery in the area in the late 1700s, but will little success.
 In 1830, one of the partners, Maurice Harvey, was accidentally killed at the distillery by an excise man who was taking aim at some birds flying overhead.
 A few years later, in 1836, the partnership was dissolved at the mutual consent of the remaining partners, with Nicholas Devereux taking sole ownership of the distillery, after which the distillery traded under the name Nicholas Devereux & Son.
 On his death in 1840, operation of the distillery was taken over by his son Richard.
-Nichloas Devereux's daughter, Mary Anne Therese was also deeply involving in the distilling industry.
+Nicholas Devereux's daughter, Mary Anne Therese was also deeply involving in the distilling industry.
 She married John Locke, founder of the larger Kilbeggan distillery, and successfully took over the business operations of the distillery on his death in 1868.

 According to Alfred Barnard, the British journalist who visited Bishop's Water in the 1880s, the distillery produced triple-distilled "old pot still whiskey", which was sold locally in Ireland, and also exported to London, Liverpool, and Bristol.
 At the time of his visit, the Malt Warehouses on-site contained over 16,000 barrels of pure malt.
 In addition, upwards of 3,000 casks of whiskey were undergoing maturation at the distillery.
 Whiskey from the distillery is also noted to have been used in the production of blended whiskeys in later years.

 In the early 20th century, the distillery suffered financial difficulties.
 In 1907, an attempt was made to appoint a receiver, and in 1909, the distillery was put up for sale, but no takers could be found.
 In 1914, distilling eventually ceased at the site, and the remaining stocks were sold off.